wizewizzard/isands-test-task/README.md

 The command will take some time if you don't have a bundle already downloaded.
 It will download and install Liferay 7.3.5 GA6 bundle into the project directory.

+To load modules into the Liferay bundle

+`mvn clean verify`

 Now portal is ready to be started.